-One of the top amateur golf competitions in the world tees off in Southern California later this week.
+One of the top amateur golf competitions in the world is being contested this week in Southern California.

 The 44th edition of the Curtis Cup pits eight of the best young, female American players against counterparts from Great Britain and Ireland at Bel-Air Country Club.